Library card… $20.00

 A child learning to read adds up to more than just a couple bucks out of your wallet, studies show it may cost them a chance at living a considerably better life.

-Invest in a child's future by taking the time to read to them. |
+Invest in a child's future by taking

 According to the Literacy Information and Communication System (LICS), a government run infrastructure dedicated to improving communication and information exchange on literacy nationwide, 75% of American adults that are unemployed have reading or writing difficulties.
 That’s a very scary statistic considering today’s uncertain economy.
 It’s harsh but its true; how well a child reads can significantly affect whether or not they struggle to make a living later on in life.
 The 1992 National Adult Literacy Survey shows that there is a strong correlation between literacy levels and income.
 43% of people with the lowest literacy skills live in poverty.
 By denying a child a chance to read, you are denying them at a chance at a better life.